 I have compiled the 12 most important slides that you need in your investor pitch deck or startup pitch deck to win investors.
-These slides will be helpful to you in your pitch deck design whether you are creating a VC; venture capital pitch deck, startup pitch deck, angel investor pitch deck or business plan deck.
+These slides will be helpful to you in your pitch deck design whether you are creating a VC; venture capital pitch deck, startup pitch deck, angel investor pitch deck, or business plan deck.
+But if you want to void making mistakes and losing investors, then you should contact the #1 Pitch Deck Company

-There are those who argue on the number of slides a pitch deck should have, while this is a good concern because a pitch deck should be straight to the point, which is one of the key difference between an investor pitch deck and a business plan.
+One of the main arguments surrounding the creation of a pitch deck is the number of slides it should have.
+This is a genuine concern because a pitch deck should be straight to the point, which is one of the key differences between an investor pitch deck and a business plan.

 For example Linkedin’s pitch deck, YouTube’s pitch deck, Airbnb’s pitch deck, Contently’s pitch deck, Crew’s pitch deck, WeWork’s pitch deck, MOZ ‘s pitch deck, Mattermark’s pitch deck, MixPanel pitch deck, ThriveGlobal’s pitch deck.